The Sobolev embedding constant on Lie groups: The case of general measures

 is the counterpart (or generalized version) of~\eqref{fixedtranslation}.
 Observe that $\cf(\delta\chi^{-1}) =0$ if $\chi = \delta$ or, equivalently, if $\mu_\chi = \lambda$, so our notation is coherent with the one used in previous sections.

-We recall from~\cite{BPTV} that an embedding like Theorem~\ref{teo:embed} fails if $\lambda$ is replaced by any other measure $\mu_\chi$; and as we show below in Remark~\ref{rem:muchi}, a global Moser--Trudinger inequality as Theorem~\ref{teo:GMT2} also does not hold if $\mu_\chi\neq \lambda$.
+We recall from~\cite{BPTV} that an embedding as the one of Theorem~\ref{teo:embed} fails if $\lambda$ is replaced by any other measure $\mu_\chi$; and as we show below in Remark~\ref{rem:muchi}, a global Moser--Trudinger inequality as Theorem~\ref{teo:GMT2} also does not hold if $\mu_\chi\neq \lambda$.
 Nevertheless, we can prove an alternative version of Sobolev embedding, and a local Moser--Trudinger {inequality} (that is, for compactly supported functions).
 We shall first need to extend some definitions and results, given above in the case of the left measure $\lambda$, to the case of $\mu_\chi$.

 We denote by $p_t^\chi$ the convolution kernel of $\e^{-t\Delta_\chi}$, and we recall that by ~\cite[Theorem IX.1.3]{VCS}, equivalently~\eqref{heatkernelestimate}, and~\cite[eq.\ (2.8)]{BPTV},

 where $b$ and $c$ are those of~\eqref{heatkernelestimate}.